Current audited financial statements and IRS Form 990.

 The audited financial statements are prepared on a consolidated basis.
 The statements include the accounts of YWCA Seattle | King | Snohomish (“YWCA”) and its controlled subsidiary organizations.

-The Form 990 includes only the activity of the YWCA and the single member LLC’s.
+The YWCA Form 990 that is posted includes only the activity of YWCA and the single member LLC’s.

 There are several things to keep in mind when reviewing financial statements of a non-profit entity.

-Accounting principles require reporting for pledges in the year the pledge is received.
-Restricted gifts may also be received in one year and spent in the following year.
-These accounting requirements can lead to differences in the year the revenue is reported and the related expenses are incurred.
+- Accounting for contributions/restricted gifts.
+Generally Accepted Accounting Principles (GAAP) require reporting for pledges in the year the pledge is received, while the payment and use of those funds may be spread over several years.
+There also may be timing restrictions on some gifts, so they are recognized as income in one year and spent the following year.
+These accounting requirements can lead to differences in the year the revenue is reported and when the related expenses are incurred.

+- Depreciation.
 Buildings and equipment are depreciated over the useful lives of the assets.
 Depreciation is an expense of the organization.
 The source of funds to purchase most building and equipment comes from capital campaigns or organization reserves.
-Therefore operating income is not needed to cover the cost of the depreciation for buildings and equipment.
+Therefore, operating income is not needed to cover the cost of the depreciation for buildings and equipment.

-If you have any questions about these documents, please email our Chief Financial Officer, Kris Lambright.
+If you have any questions about these documents, please contact our Chief Financial Officer.